UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/relevant_papers/README.md

 4

 #### Explanation of Rating
 The rate of clarity of exposition is four.
 The article was well written, organize and to the point.
-The experiment was a design created and executing yielding important information about the research questions.
-The results give the confidence to proceed to the next stage of design a better interface to reduce the cognitive load on the human supervisor.
-The quality of the references was adequate for the level of experimentation and relevant to the subject matter.
-The experiment may require a level of funding, gut reasonable to reproduce.
-High school students have built the robots and competed in a game of flag.
-The overall rating is the average of the other ratings.
+An experiment was designed, created and executed yielding important information about the research questions.
+The experiment results gives the confidence to proceed to the next stage of designing a better interface to reduce the cognitive load on the human supervisor.
+The quality of the references is rated four.
+The references were adequate for the level of experimentation and relevant to the subject matter.
+The experiment repoducibility is rated four as well.
+The experiment may require a level of funding, but reasonable to reproduce.
+The hardware required can be easily allocated (2 PCs).
+The difficult aspect of reproducing the experiment will be the acquisition of the software.
+A budget will be require to pay 12 different individuals for their time in the experiment  The overall rating was based on the average of the ratings.

 Legend:
 (1-5)